SebaKrk/StepTrackerTCA/README.md

         - remove ContentView
         - create basic DashboardView
     * B: Add initial DashboardView layout with mock data
-        - create basic GroupBoxView for Walki and Calendar container
+        - create basic GroupBoxView for Walk and Calendar container
     * C: HealthMetricContext
         - Created HealthMetricContext to represent health metrics
         - Added a Picker in DashboardView to allow the user to switch between health metrics.